Jaimecclin/blog/articles/python-interview-questions-1.md

    ```
    45
    ```
+   Explanation:
-   Explanation: The default value in funcion occupies an piece of memory when it's declared.
+   The default value in function occupies a piece of memory when it's declared.
 If no argument, it would use the same object to finish the function call so as those x values are inserted into dic.

-3. Design a Calculator class and implement functionality of plus, minus, multiply, and divide.
+3. Design a Calculator class and implement the functionality of plus, minus, multiply, and divide.
 Please try your best to make it handy to use.
-Hint: Maybe we can use it like a library.
+Hint: Maybe we can use it as a library.

-   Ans 1: Implemete class methods.
+   Ans 1: Implement class methods.

    ```python
     class Calculator():